notpeelz/ArgumentParser/CONTRIBUTING.md

 :thumbsup: First off, big thumbs-up for contributing!

-Please take a moment and read this document and ensure that you're not going against any guideline.
+Please take a moment to read this document and ensure that you're not going against any guideline.

 ## Submitting Issues

 1. **Use the GitHub issue search**&mdash;check if the issue has already been reported.
-2. **Ensure that the issued hasn't already been fixed**&mdash;try to reproduce the issue using a freshly compiled build from the `master` branch.
+2. **Ensure that the issued hasn't already been fixed**&mdash;try to reproduce the issue using a fresh build from the `master` branch.
 2. Ensure that your issue report includes:
   * the framework (and version) used
   * the programming language used (C#, VB, F#, ...)